openstax/vscode-h5p/README.md

 While the editor is loading, there will be a spinning status indicator in your vscode status bar (H5P Editor: Loading).

+## PR Extension Upload

+When you make a PR, a new version of the extension is packaged and uploaded as an action artifact.

+The version number is constructed thusly: `<pr-number>.%y%m%d.%H%M%S-dev`.

+This packaged version can be downloaded and installed for easy testing.

 ## Debugging the extension in VSCode

 In the VSCode editor, open the debug panel and select `Launch Extension`.
 This